csesoc/website/Backend/editor/README.md

 # CMS Editor

 ## Payload
-Unfortunately using the CMS editor as a client is rather tricky and requires a symmetrical implementation of the differential synchronisation algorithm (TBH this is not too hard :stuck_out_tounge:).
+Unfortunately using the CMS editor as a client is rather tricky and requires a symmetrical implementation of the differential synchronisation algorithm (TBH this is not too hard 😛).

 The client extension in the editor expects incoming synchronisation data to follow the following format:
 ```json